andrejamesthomas/product-portfolio/01-case-studies/case-study-capability-gating/README.md

 - Avoid confusing behaviour for ineligible users (no broken flows, no silent failures).

 ## 4. Discovery and Assumptions
-Key discovery work focused on understanding capability distribution, failure modes, and operational impact.
+Discovery focused on capability distribution, operational risk, and user perception.

+Key assumptions:

-- Assumption A: A meaningful percentage of the installed base is technically eligible for the feature.
-[Inference]
+* Only a minority of the installed base was technically eligible at launch (~30–40%).

-- Assumption B: Enabling the feature on ineligible versions leads to predictable failure patterns (timeouts, rejected commands, inconsistent state).
-[Inference]
+* Enabling the feature on ineligible versions leads to systematic, not random, failure modes.

-- Assumption C: Users interpret partial failures as product instability, increasing support contacts and trust erosion.
-[Inference]
+* Users interpret partial failures as product instability rather than version incompatibility.

 Validation activities included:

-- Mapping version/capability coverage across the installed base (eligibility segmentation).
+* Mapping version and capability coverage across the installed base.

-- Reviewing historical incident and support data for similar “unsupported command” patterns.
+* Reviewing historical support and incident patterns for similar unsupported-command scenarios.

-- Aligning with engineering on the minimal reliable capability contract required for the feature.
+Aligning with engineering on the minimal capability contract required to guarantee safe execution.

 ## 5. Options and Trade-offs